flaturtha/CharlieChan/_short-stories/youll-kill-the-people.md

 Joe parked at the curb and turned for a better look at his rider.

 The man said, “Uh-unh.
-Yon keep staring straight ahead, through the windshield.
+You keep staring straight ahead, through the windshield.
 Now, you asked what I want, and I’ve already told you, but I’m ready to give you one more chance, pal.
 I want you to quit singing.
 Get oat of show business, see?
 Find some other way to earn a living, pal.”

 “I worked hard for the break I’m finally getting,” Joe said.
 “What are you, some kind of a nut?
 You don’t know what you’re asking.”